PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-19-open-letter-ssb-ernst-mayr-controversy.md

 ---
-title: An Open Letter to the SSB Council, on a solution the the Ernst Mayr Award controversy
+title: An Open Letter to the SSB Council, on a solution to the Ernst Mayr Award controversy
 date: 2022-01-19 12:00:00 -8:00
 author: David Hillis
 ---